swanchain/go-swan-sdk/doc/api.md

 | Type        | `string` | The type of the hardware.             |

 ## RegionDetail
+The `RegionDetail` struct, containing detailed information for that specific region.

 | Field Name        | Type         | Description                                                                                 |
 | ----------------- | ------------ | ------------------------------------------------------------------------------------------- |